vniej/karl-berator/README.md

 ### Exploratory Data Analysis (EDA)

 A1 provides an initial EDA consisting of some stats and plots of the relationship between gene expression and treatment to feature in a powerpoint presentation.
 The figures are in the figs folder and the powerpoint is in the folder presentations.
-The data table in the powerpoint was produced by reading the stats off the box plots using fun.- fix this (fix A1 first)
+The data table in the powerpoint was produced by reading the stats off the box plots by producing a function.

 ### Plot

-A2 is the reproduction pf a provided gene plot so that the font is Times New Roman and the file format is a 500dpi tiff.
+A2 is the reproduction of a provided gene plot so that the font is Times New Roman and the file format is a 500dpi tiff.
 The provided plot is in the folder resources.
 The font Times New Roman is available in the folder figs. The final plot is not uploaded to Github due to file size.
 This plot can be accessed [here](https://drive.google.com/file/d/1kPGf-NA2w1EzNAIo1YzWQnGgZrNmteIz/view?usp=sharing).

 ### Sample Size Calculation